chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdeoperators.md

 GradientRobustMultiPhysics.PDEOperator
 ```

-The following table lists all available operators and available physics-motivated constructors for them (besides the abstract main constructor).
+The following table lists all available operators and available physics-motivated constructors for them.
 Click on them or scroll down to find out more details.

 | Main constructors                   | Special constructors                     | Mathematically                                                                                                   |